George Eastman: Philanthropy

 In 1915, Eastman provided funds for the establishment of the Eastman Dental Dispensary in Rochester.
 He donated £200,000 in 1926 to fund a dental clinic in London after being approached by the chairman of the Royal Free Hospital, George Riddell, 1st Baron Riddell.
 Donations of £50,000 each had been made by Lord Riddell and the Royal Free honorary treasurer.
 On November 20, 1931, the UCL Eastman Dental Institute opened in a ceremony attended by Neville Chamberlain, then Minister of Health, and the American Ambassador to the UK.
 The clinic was incorporated into the Royal Free Hospital and was committed to providing dental care for disadvantaged children from central London.
 It is now a part of University College London.
-In 1929 he founded the George Eastman Visiting Professorship at Oxford, to be held each year by a different American scholar of the highest distinction.
+In 1929 he founded the George Eastman Visiting Professorship at University of Oxford, to be held each year by a different American scholar of the highest distinction.
 Eastman also funded Eastmaninstitutet, a dental care clinic for children opened in 1937 in Stockholm, Sweden.